petter-holmberg/cpp-ref/stl.md

 All STL [Containers](#Containers) offer four types of iterators:  `iterator`, `const_iterator`, `reverse_iterator` and `const_reverse_iterator`.

 An `iterator` can be implicitly converted into a `const_iterator` or a `reverse_iterator`, and a `reverse_iterator` into a `const_reverse_iterator`.
 The `.base()` function of the reverse variants return their corresponding forward variant.
+[Stroustrup13](#Stroustrup13) §33.2.1

+`iterator_traits` can be used to obtain information about an iterator, such as the underlying value type, even if the iterator is of a simple pointer type.
+It can be used to find an optimal algorithm based on an iterator's category.
+[Stroustrup13](#Stroustrup13) §33.1.3

 For container insertion or erasure, typically prefer using the normal iterator even when other options are available.
 [Meyers01](#Meyers01) §26

 To convert from the const variants of a container's iterators into the non-const variants, use `distance()` and `advance()`: [Meyers01](#Meyers01) §27